EmFord/Patient_Churn/README.md

 And finally patient age is an indicator which could be looked into further by separating ages even further and targeting different ages.

 ## Next Steps
 Along with my conclusions about the features that best indicate churn I think getting more data and testing the model on that data would help us better understand the effectiveness of the model.
-Specifically knowing weather and patient churned because they had completed their treatment or did they truly churn.
+Specifically knowing whether and patient churned because they had completed their treatment or did they truly churn.

 Communicating with people who have gathered this data and getting more insights about patients would lead to better feature understanding and modeling.